 head(fuz.reg)

 Now create the pair-wise similarity matrices for both binary and fuzzy species composition in these regions.
-These matrices will take longer to calculate because there are (in this dataset) many more regions than species, so there are many more pair-wise comparisons to make now:
+These matrices will take longer to compute because there are (in this dataset) many more regions than species, so there are many more pair-wise comparisons to make now:

 bin.reg.sim.mat <- simMat(bin.reg, method = "Jaccard")